TREASURIES-Yields rise before supply, inflation data in focus

 By Karen Brettell

-NEW YORK, June 6 (Reuters) - U.S. Treasury yields rose on Monday as market participants prepared for new supply this week, and before data on Friday is expected to show still high inflation.
+NEW YORK, June 6 (Reuters) - U.S. Treasury yields rose to 3-1/2-week highs on Monday before the United States Treasury will this week issue new supply and with data on Friday expected to show still high inflation.

-The U.S. Treasury will sell $96 billion in debt this week, including $44 billion in three-year notes on Tuesday, $33 billion in 10-year notes on Wednesday and $19 billion in 30-year bonds on Thursday.
+The U.S. Treasury will sell $96 billion in debt, including $44 billion in three-year notes on Tuesday, $33 billion in 10-year notes on Wednesday and $19 billion in 30-year bonds on Thursday.

 That is likely to push yields higher as banks and investors prepare to absorb the issuance.

+Inflation expectations also increased, with breakeven rates on five-year Treasury Inflation-Protected Securities (TIPS) USBEI5Y=RR, a measure of expected average annual inflation for the next five years, rising to 3.07%.
+They are up from a three-month low of 2.86% on May 24.

-Investors are also focused on Friday's data, which is expected to show that inflation remained high in May.
-This could solidify expectations that the Federal Reserve will continue to aggressively hike rates as it tries to bring down price pressures that are rising at the fastest pace in 40 years.
+Friday's inflation data could boost expectations that the Federal Reserve will continue to aggressively hike rates as it tries to bring down price pressures that are rising at the fastest pace in 40 years.

 But yields moved back higher last week as Fed officials including Vice Chair Lael Brainard played down the likelihood of a pause and expressed concern that inflation will remain stubbornly high.